Fixing “TypeError: String Indices Must Be Integers” in Python

 What does “string indices must be integers” mean?

-How to avoid this error in loops?
+Can this error happen in loops?